uperera/test-datalab/README-ura.md

 ##Justification for format chosen for tidy dataset

-In the absence of a specific problem to be solved, I have espoused the frame work for tidy data put forward in Hadly Wickham's paper on Tidy Data.
+In the absence of a specific problem to be solved, I have espoused the frame work for tidy data put forward in Hadly Wickham's paper on Tidy Data as guidance.

 This frame work for tidy data supports the following three ideas